 2.4 Interactive user control interface

-As we discussed above, a series of parameter values need to be chosen correctly to ensure a successful lobar segmentation.
+For a successful lobar segmentation a series of parameter values need to be defined.
 However, one fixed value of parameter is usually not suitable for all the subjects due to a wide variation of lung tissue and fissure appearances across the population.
-Therefore, a fast and convenient interactive way to control the segmentation procedure is reasonable and acceptable.
+Therefore, a fast and convenient interactive way to control the segmentation procedure may be necessary on a case by case basis.
 Based on an open source Pulmonary Toolkit (PTK, https://github.com/tomdoel/pulmonarytoolkit), we developed an improved user-friendly interactive interface to control the segmentation parameters as input.
 By making use of some built-in objects and visualization system of PTK, we add our lobar segmentation algorithm into the algorithm package and make parameter control buttons available on the interface (Fig 5).